developer-zebra/developer-zebra-site/src/stagenow/5-0/stagingprofiles/index.md

 ## III.
 Deployment
 Use the Deployment section of the Wizard to specify the subset of the settings that define what the Profile does, and store these settings on a deployment server.
 See the specific [Profile Wizard](../ProfileWizards) for instructions.

-**Note**: This section is not available on some Wizards.
+> **NOTE**:The Deployment section does NOT appear in "Connect Network," "Manage Device Security" or "Wipe a Device" Wizards.

-Wizards that include the Deployment section require that device(s) access the Deployment Server in order to acquire the information provided there.
-Specifically, the device and the server should be on the same network, or there should be routing from the device network that allows connection to the Deployment Server.
+Wizards that include a Deployment section require that device(s) establish a network connection for accessing the Deployment Server to acquire the remainder of the staging instructions.

 <img alt="image" style="height:350px" src="../images/createprofile_deploy1.jpg"/>
 _Click image to enlarge; ESC to cancel_.